goodmanjosephd/flowershow/content/references/Dr. K talks Meaning, Purpose, and Motivation.md

 					- the more you look here, the more friction you create
 						- "you should be this, here's how to do this"
 						- there's always going to be a discrepancy between what the world tells you and what you actually want
+							- *and there's always going to be a discrepancy between where you are and where you want to get to, and the path that the other person took*
 					- as you externalize, the internal mind gets pilled up with crap
 						- procastination -> guilt -> feeling behind -> insecurity
 						- as you feel worse about yourself, spending time with yourself become difficult